 Disclosure: My website is reader supported.
-If you choose to buy a product after clicking a link, I may make a small commission, at no extra cost to you (learn more).
+If you decide to buy something after clicking a link, I may earn a commission, at no extra cost to you.
+Learn more.

 Summary